Lakha Sidhana, farmer leaders booked by Chandigarh police | Law-Order

 - India

-The Chandigarh police has booked alleged gangster-turned-activist Lakha Sidhana, wanted by Delhi Police in the case of R Day violence at Red Fort, and many farmer leaders on several charges including rioting during a protest march on Saturday.
+The Chandigarh police has booked alleged gangster-turned-activist Lakha Sidhana and many farmer leaders on several charges, including rioting during a protest march on Saturday, officials said.

-Five FIRs have been registered at police stations of Sector 3, Sector 17 and Sector 36, police said on Sunday.
+The police on Sunday said five FIRs have been registered at sector 3, sector 17 and sector 36 police stations here, they said on Sunday.

+Sidhana was granted interim protection from arrest by a Delhi court on Saturday in connection with his alleged involvement in violence which ensued at the Red Fort in the national capital on Republic Day.

-Police have booked Sidhana, and several farmer leaders, including Baldev Singh Sirsa, and their supporters on several charges including rioting, assault on public servants and obstructing them in performing their duties.
+The Police have booked Sidhana and farmer leaders, including Baldev Singh Sirsa and their supporters on several charges including rioting, assault on public servants and obstructing them in performing their duties.

-During the protest, Lakha Sidhana, who was booked for his alleged involvement in violence at the Red Fort on Republic Day, was also seen.

-Farmers had planned to march towards Punjab and Haryana Raj Bhavans here and submit a memorandum on June 26 to mark the completion of seven months of their agitation against the three new Central agri-marketing laws.
+Farmers had planned to march towards Punjab and Haryana Raj Bhavans here and submit a memorandum on June 26 to mark the completion of seven months of their agitation against the Centre's three agri-marketing laws.
+Meanwhile, Punjab's opposition party SAD condemned the registration of cases against farmers during a protest.

+Shiromani Akali Dal's senior leader Daljit Singh Cheema said the lodging of FIRs against protesting farmers is ''unfortunate'' as farmers had come to submit a memorandum to the governor.

+He demanded that the Chandigarh administration should withdraw these cases against farmers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)